CryptoChem0000/rebalance-dashboard-sui/README.md

 Before you start, you'll need:
 - A computer with Node.js installed (version 16 or higher)
+- Some OSMO tokens on Osmosis (for gas fees - at least 3 OSMO)
-- Some OSMO tokens on the Osmosis Chain, and some ARCH tokens on the Archway Chain in your wallet for gas fees.
+- Some ARCH tokens on Archway (for gas fees - at least 30 ARCH)
-- A meaningful amount of ATOM and/or USDC tokens on the Osmosis Chain to be used in the pool as liquidity.
+- Tokens to provide as liquidity (e.g., ATOM and USDC)
 - Basic familiarity with using a terminal/command line

 ### Step 1: Installation

 1. Download or clone this project to your computer
 2. Open a terminal in the project folder
-3. Run these commands:
+3. Run this command:

 ```bash
 npm install